 While going topless is totally cool, showing up in your tighty whities is not.

 Most men choose to forgo a shirt.
 Not only will you feel cooler, your movements will feel less restricted.
 It’s also helpful to see your stomach throughout class.
 While going topless is totally cool, showing up in your tighty whities is not.
 Don’t be that guy.
 While you can wear board shorts with a built-in liner, they tend to cling and sag as you sweat.
 Shorts specifically designed for hot yoga are your best bet.
 These shorts are tight, like biker shorts, and they are available in various lengths.
 Most good quality shorts will have a fitted pouch to hold all of you in so you won’t need to adjust, or worry about any wardrobe mishaps.
+Another idea would be to opt for a pair of men’s gym shorts.
+If they are comfortable enough for the gym, then I’m sure they will work just as well when you are in your yoga classes.
+Try them on before you get to your lesson, just to be on the safe side.
+There’s nothing worse than feeling uncomfortable during a workout session.
 They will also stick to your skin so they don’t slip while moving in and out of postures.
 Unfortunately, it’s nearly impossible to find hot yoga shorts at typical retail stores.
 See if your local yoga studio has a retail area.
 If you don’t have any luck there, online shopping will have you covered.
 Some tried and true companies are Indrawear, Onzie and Shakti.

 For the Ladies

 Now, you don’t have to go all out with the shortest of shorts like I did.
 Anything above mid thigh is perfect.